my-cloud/ruthenium/src/ui/README.md

 <td>

 ```
-The data structure for transaction info response
+The transaction info data structure
   The remaining amount to be used as a value for the output with the sender address
   The utxos to be used as inputs of the transaction